MaayonThayaparan/Earthquake-Interactive-Map/README.md

 # Earthquake-Interactive-Map

 ## Description:
-- This program reads earthquake data from a live RSS feed (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_week.atom) and plots recent earthquake data on a mpa to highlight potential disaster zones.
+- This program reads earthquake data from a live RSS feed (https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/2.5_week.atom) and plots recent earthquake data on a map to highlight potential disaster zones.
 The map will show information such as:

      - Cities
          - Hovering will show the city name, country, and population.